Chateaubriand Fellowship

 • Letter of agreement from your U.S. research advisor

-• A letter of recommendation
+• Up to three letters of recommendation

 • Copies of your transcripts